-If you’re interested in learning more about each of these breeds and their differences or if you’re considering adopting either breed, continue reading to find out more information about their size, grooming needs, temperament, and trainability and how they compare to one another, so you can make a decision that is right for you and your family.
+If you’re interested in learning more about each of these breeds, or if you’re considering adopting either breed, continue reading to find out more information about their size, grooming needs, temperament, and trainability, and how they compare to one another, so you can make a decision that is right for you and your family.

 Swiss Mountain Dog

 Originally, Swiss Mountain Dogs were bred and used to haul produce through the Swiss mountains.
 Their brawn was valued because they could utilize their mass and strength to pull large carts through mountainous regions.

 Swiss Mountain Dogs are hefty animals, weighing between 115-140 pounds for males and 85-110 pounds for females.
 They typically grow between 23.5 and 28.5 inches tall.
 Their coats are on the shorter side, only needing to be brushed weekly.
 Shedding may occur seasonally, but it shouldn’t be much of an issue with regular grooming upkeep.